Mark Zuckerberg Says Facebook Has Nothing To Do With Donald Trump’s Victory, While Many Believe Zuckerberg Is A Closeted Trump Supporter

-Mark Zuckerberg’s net worth fell seven per cent to $49 billion immediately following the shock election of Donald Trump in 2016, according to Forbes.
+Mark Zuckerberg’s net worth fell seven percent to $49 billion immediately following the shock election of Donald Trump in 2016, according to Forbes.

 Mark Zuckerberg says “no,” he won’t run for president https://t.co/d81ZNUMq5Q pic.twitter.com/rsppMiIxIw